sirengelmann/Bilderrahmen/README.md

     - read BITMAP images from SDCard (SPI Mode), 448 x 600, 24bpp, minimal header
     - apply floyd steinberg dithering algorithm to image, mapping to 8 different colors
     - convert image data to E-Ink specific encoding and flush to display
-    - read acceleration data from LIS3DH accelerometer in i2c mode, interrupt on position
+    - read acceleration data from LIS3DH accelerometer in i2c mode, interrupt on crossing position threshold

   ### Currently NOT working, but planned to be implemented:
     - change the SD card interface to SDIO (when PCB is done)